le0nidus/CTF_PracticalCarHacking/README.md

-# 🔓 CTF Writeup: CRC Cracking & Hitag2 RKE Attack
+# 🔓 CTF Writeup: Practical Car Hacking

 This repository documents my work on a CTF challenge focused on reverse-engineering and cryptographic attacks involving CRC and the Hitag2 Remote Keyless Entry (RKE) protocol.